TomSellers/Microsoft-TLS-Config/README.md

 General Process
 --
 1. Select a Cipher_Suites file matching your desired level of compatibility and security.
+Cipher suite selection dictate:
+  1. Key agreement/key exchange protocols such as RSA, DSA, DH, ECHE, ECDHE
+  2. Symetric encryption algorithms such as AES, RC4, 3DES
+  3. Message authentication algorithms such as MD5, SHA1, SHA256, SHA384

 2. Select an SChannel_config matching your level level of compatibility and security.
+SChannel settings dictate:
+  1. SSL / TLS protocols supported such as SSL 2.0, 3.0, and TLS 1.0, 1.1, 1.2
+  2. Enabling or disabling certain ciphers entirely such as NULL, DES, RC2, RC4

 3. Download these to your server.

 4. Review all the settings and make sure you understand them! ** NO WARRANTY **

 5. Double click to install each, review and accept each warning message.

 6. Restart the server.

 7. Test with the [Qualys' SSL Labs site][ssllabs] - https://www.ssllabs.com/ssltest/analyze.html

 8. Test with representative clients.

 References